influxdata/telegraf/docs/CONFIGURATION.md

 - **metric_buffer_limit**:
   Maximum number of unwritten metrics per output.
 Increasing this value allows for longer periods of output downtime without dropping metrics at the cost of higher maximum memory usage.
+Oldest metrics are overwritten in favor of new ones when the buffer fills up.

 - **collection_jitter**:
   Collection jitter is used to jitter the collection by a random [interval][].